13 Top-Rated Tourist Attractions in Napier

 6. Cape Kidnappers

-Other fun things to include enjoying a round of golf at the Cape Kidnappers Golf Club (club rentals are available for visitors).
+Other fun things to do while in the area include visiting the long sandy sweep of Ocean Beach on the peninsula's southern coast, while golfers can tee off at the Cape Kidnappers Golf Club (club rentals are available for visitors).

 7. MTG Hawke's Bay